thephpleague/uri/README.md

 ## Urls Objects

-Each Url value object implements the `League\Url\Interfaces\UrlInterface` following methods:
+Each Url value object implements the `League\Url\UrlInterface` following methods:

 * `__toString` returns the full string representation of the URL;
 * `getRelativeUrl` returns the string representation of the URL without the "domain" parts (ie: `scheme`, `user`, `path`, `host`, `port`);
 * `getBaseUrl` returns the string representation of the URL without the "Uri" parts (ie: `path`, `query`, `fragment`);
-* `sameValueAs` return true if two `League\Url\Interfaces\UrlInterface` object represents the same URL.
+* `sameValueAs` return true if two `League\Url\UrlInterface` object represents the same URL.
 The comparison is encoding independent.

-the URLs value objects also implements the `League\Url\Interfaces\EncodingInterface` interface.
+the URLs value objects also implements the `League\Url\EncodingInterface` interface.

 ```php
 $url = $url_factory->createFromString(